toliver38/trustgraph/docs/dev/trustgraph-overview.md

   though Pulsar.
 - To interact with TrustGraph services you need to interact with Pulsar service, and so the Pulsar service needs to be accessible.
+- It is possible to interact with TrustGraph services using a variety of technologies, but this documentation will get you started using Python and the Python libraries we publish.